Metamorfosi

-Metamorfosi (Μεταμόρφωση; before 1957: Koukouvaounes (Κουκουβάουνες) is a suburb in the northern part of the Athens agglomeration, Greece, and a municipality of the Attica region.
+Metamorfosi (Μεταμόρφωση, before 1957: Κουκουβάουνες, Koukouvaounes) is a suburb in the northern part of the Athens agglomeration, Greece, and a municipality of the Attica region.

 Characteristics

 Metamorfosi is a quiet area in the northern suburbs of Athens.
 It is located south of Kifissia and is 12 kilometers from the center of Athens.
-It covers an area of 9 square kilometers.
-Initially, it was administratively under the Municipality of Athens, until 1934.
-From 1934 to 1971, it was recognized as the autonomous Community of Metamorfosi, to finally be promoted to the Municipality of Metamorfosi in 1972.
-It has an average altitude of 200 meters.
+It covers an area of 5.5 square kilometers.
+Initially, it was administratively under the Municipality of Athens, until 1933, when the community of Koukouvaounes was established.
+The community was renamed to Metamorfosi in 1957, to finally be promoted to the Municipality of Metamorfosi in 1972.
+It has an average altitude of 170 meters.

 Metamorfosi was once a known as a place for recreation for Athenians, both because of its climate and because of the many taverns that existed in the area, which was then a village on the rural outskirts of Athens.
 Today, it has evolved into a complete modern Municipality, with shops, parks and squares, and sports facilities.
 It recently acquired a second Lyceum.